deta19/test-iq/TASKS.md

 - Fix the registration process so it works correctly again
 - Explain why this bug happened

+-fixed, the error was the missing field in the model User.

 ### Task #3

 Refactor the user registration logic so that it is handled by a dedicated service class instead of being written directly in the controller.